 The gram was the fundamental unit of mass in the metric system, but it is the kilogram (one thousand grams) that plays this role in the International System.
 A gram was deemed too small to be of much practical use, I suspect.
 The kilogram was originally defined in 1799 as the mass of one liter (one thousand cubic centimeters) of pure liquid water at 0 °C.

 a mass equal to the mass of one liter of pure water under atmospheric pressure and at the temperature of its maximum density, which is approximately 4 °C.

 In 1889, the BIPM in Paris constructed a precisely machined, platinum-iridium cylinder from the 1799 definition to serve as the international prototype of the kilogram.
 Like the international prototype meter (which was constructed at the same time) access to the international prototype kilogram is strictly controlled to reduce wear and tear from normal use and to prevent its accidental or intentional destruction.
 A number of secondary prototypes exist, scattered around the world in regional standards offices.
 They differ from the international prototype by no more than one part in 109 and could be pressed into service should something happen to the original.

-Still, it should be evident that a better standard is needed.
 Despite all the best efforts of the BIPM, the mass of the international prototype kilogram increases by approximately 1 part in 109 per year due to the inevitable accumulation of contaminants on its surface.
 This error is just at the limit of uncertainty in the measurement used to calibrate the secondary prototypes and is therefore of some significance.
-For this reason, the international prototype has a mass of one kilogram only after it has been cleaned and washed by a specified method.
+For this reason, the international prototype had a mass of one kilogram only after it has been cleaned and washed by a specified method.

 The SI unit of electric current is the ampère [A].